 Processing CPU-intensive requests

 When Node.js receives an intensive computation task, it immediately gives it a number-one priority.
 Being heavy in nature, CPU-intensive tasks slow down the work of the runtime.
-This is why Node.js is not the best choice for the solutions requiring heavy computations.
+This is why Node.js is not the best choice for solutions requiring heavy computations.

 Duplication of the ecosystem effort

 In terms of the ecosystem contributions, there is much quantity and not that much quality.
-Node.js developers often struggle with choosing the best package among the thousands of options available.
+JS developers often struggle with choosing the best package among the thousands of options available.
 Moreover, not all of the presented packages are of high quality.

 Is Node.js the Right Choice for Your Project?

 If your project is targeted at a wide audience and you are going to scale your business up, this technology will help you reach your goals.
 Moreover, if you expect your potential solution to process multiple requests at the same time, you should also choose Node.js.
-With a reliable software development partner, you will prevent situations when your website is down and you lose clients.
+With a reliable software development partner, you will be able to prevent situations when your website is down and you lose clients.